 Mont Tremblant Village

 Amongst all my activities I also had some time to explore Tremblant Village, which was inspired by Swiss ski villages and streets of Quebec City.

 If you don’t wish to your activity card to access the beach and tennis club as I did, you can also go visit Mirror Lake which is within Tremblant Village where you can see ducks or you can visit the small public beach on Chemin de la Chapelle where you can go for a swim too.

-After spending the weekend at Mont Tremblant in the summer I can now see why it attracts so many people year round.
-I know I would love to return in the fall to view the leaves change color, and the winter too.
+After spending the weekend at Mont Tremblant in the summer I can now see why it attracts so many people year-round.
+I know I would love to return in the fall to view the leaves change colour, and the winter too.
 Are you thinking about visiting Mont Tremblant in the summer?
 If so feel free to leave a question below.